 CG location for rocket flight: 8.25” forward of the rear end of the body tube.
 This should be right about at the fold joint in the top of the wing.

 Welcome to the world of rocket boosted radio control gliders.
 This is not a model for a novice RC pilot, but anyone who is comfortable with RC flying of a medium speed model should be fine.
-Read through the instructions, look at the photos and be sure you understand the step before commiting to cutting or glue.
+Read through the instructions, look at the photos and be sure you understand the step and the correct parts and locations before commiting to cutting or glue.

 Identify all pieces, the kit should contain: